Davidrami12/GalleryApp/README.md

 Navigate to the Search page and input a topic to retrieve images related to your query.
 To add an image to your Favorites, simply click on the heart icon.
 Visit the Favorites page to view all your favorite images.

 ## Contributing
 If you want to contribute to this project and make it better, your help is very welcome.
-See CONTRIBUTING.md for more information.